abinash1padhee/spring-boot-todo-rest-api-h2-aws-codepipeline/readme.md

 # Todo and Hello World Rest APIs Connecting to H2 In memory database running on port 5000

-Run com.in28minutes.rest.webservices.restfulwebservices.RestfulWebServicesApplication as a Java Application.
+Run com.abinash.cloud.rest.webservices.restfulwebservices.RestfulWebServicesApplication as a Java Application.

 ## Hello World Resource